CharrafiMed/alpine-animation/README.md

     <li>item three</li>
 </ul>
 ```
-## For Contributors:

-I believe I will handle these tasks myself as soon as possible, but your contributions can help improve the Alpine Animation plugin quickly.
-Contributions are welcome in the following areas:

 1. **Global Configurations**: Implement global configuration options to allow users to set default animation settings across the entire application.

-2. **Comprehensive Examples**: Expand the documentation with comprehensive examples covering various use cases, edge cases, and advanced scenarios.

-3. **Conditional Enabling/Disabling**: Add support for conditional enabling or disabling of the plugin based on runtime conditions or user preferences.
+2. **Conditional Enabling/Disabling**: Add support for conditional enabling or disabling of the plugin based on runtime conditions or user preferences.

-4. **Code Refactoring**: Refactor existing code to improve readability, maintainability, or to adhere to best practices.

 ## Versioning